bobjia/remdb/README_EN.md

 - `basic_usage.rs`: Basic usage example demonstrating table definition, insertion, query, and transaction operations
 - `low_power_mode.rs`: Low power mode example demonstrating how to configure and use low power mode
 - `incremental_snapshot.rs`: Incremental snapshot example demonstrating how to save and restore incremental snapshots
-- `generate_snapshot.rs`: Snapshot generation example demonstrating how to generate and use snapshots
 - `sql_query.rs`: SQL query example demonstrating how to use SQL to query the in-memory database
 - `ddl_example.rs`: DDL example demonstrating how to define tables and indexes using DDL macros
-- `ddl_full_example.rs`: Complete DDL example demonstrating more complex DDL definitions
 - `ddl_runtime_example.rs`: Runtime DDL configuration example demonstrating how to use the runtime DDL API
-- `describe_table.rs`: Table description example demonstrating how to get detailed table information
-- `export_example.rs`: Export functionality example demonstrating how to use SQL export functionality
-- `ha_example.rs`: High availability example demonstrating how to use high availability features
-- `multiple_tables.rs`: Multiple tables example demonstrating how to use multiple tables
 - `pubsub_example.rs`: Pub/Sub example demonstrating how to use the UDP-based reliable data publish/subscribe functionality
-- `pubsub_wildcard.rs`: Wildcard Pub/Sub example demonstrating how to use wildcard subscriptions
-- `test_auto_increment.rs`: Auto-increment example demonstrating how to use auto-increment fields
 - `time_series.rs`: Time series example demonstrating how to handle time series data
-- `varchar_example.rs`: VARCHAR type example demonstrating how to use VARCHAR types

 ## Project Structure